ShivanS93/100-days-of-code/r1-log.md

 Working on numPy from Python for Data Analysis Brushing up Automate the Boring Stuff github page
 Day 23 of Data

+## R1D69

+Working on automated downloading csv files
+Did some Python for Data Analysis
+Day 24 of Data